nus-cs2103-AY2021S1/tp/docs/team/theodoreleebrant.md

 TAskmaster can help you track your students' attendance and class participation faster than traditional GUI apps.

 This application consists of two major parts:
 1. A database of students.
 Each entry keeps track of the name of the student, his unique NUSNET ID, Telegram handle, as well as email address.
-The supported operations for this database of students are:
-    * Adding students
-    * Editing students
-    * Deleting students
+This database supports adding, editing, and deleting students.
 2. Tutorial sessions.
 TAs can create and delete tutorial sessions.
 Every tutorial session will have an list of student records for that particular session.
-Each student record consist of the student's name, NUSNET ID, attendance mark, as well as participation score.
+Each student record consist of the student’s name, NUSNET ID, attendance mark, as well as participation score.
-The supported operations for each sessions are:
-    * Assigning class participation score
+Each session supports two operations: assigning class participation score and marking attendance of students.
-    * Marking attendance of students

 Given below are my contributions to the project.
 * **New Features**: